awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data.md

 + **Policy** – View information about the last time that a user or role attempted to access each allowed service\.
 This report also includes the total number of entities that attempted access\.

 **Note**
 Before you view the access information for a resource in IAM, make sure you understand the reporting period, reported entities, and the evaluated policy types for your information\.
-For more details, see [Things to Know About Last Accessed Information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.
+For more details, see [Things to know about last accessed information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

-## Viewing Information for IAM \(Console\)<a name="access_policies_access-advisor-viewing"></a>
+## Viewing information for IAM \(console\)<a name="access_policies_access-advisor-viewing"></a>

 You can view last accessed information for IAM on the **Access Advisor** tab in the IAM console\.